Lambertus7/Lambertus7/README.md

 ## Extra info:
 <br>
-🌱 I’m currently learning Angular; I also make time for Python when I can.
+🌱 I’m currently learning React Native and make time for Python when possible.
 What I want to learn and become proficient in is the field of Cybersecurity.
 This is something that genuinely gets my blood pumping.
 <br>
 💬 Ask me about my hobbies!
 I have a dozen things that I love to do in my free time.
 From gaming to practicing Brazilian Jiu-Jitsu, there is a lot to me than just being a caffeinated programmer!
 <br>